The World’s Best Guide to Catios

 Your cat may be quick, but she’s no match for a speeding car.
 Take a good, honest look at your neighborhood traffic—keeping in mind that the average outdoor cat will roam a 2-acre area—and weigh the risks.

-Night is the most dangerous time for outdoor cats—it’s when predators like owls and coyotes are most likely to be on the loose.
-Use treats to entice your outdoor cat inside before it gets dark.
+Nighttime is the most dangerous time for outdoor cats — it’s when predators like owls and coyotes are most likely to be on the loose.
+If your outdoor cat keeps giving you grief about coming home, consider using treats to entice them inside before it gets dark.